 OUR BRAND NAME

-We are working with our legal/trademarking team towards moving our brand name away from using this word, but given our brand name 'SPELL' on its own is a very common word, it has been difficult from a trademarking perspective to remove 'and the G*psy Collective' and still legally trade in some territories.
+We are working with our legal and trademarking teams to stop utilizing this word in our brand name, but because "SPELL" is a very popular word on its own, it has been challenging from a trademarking standpoint to remove "and the G*psy Collective" and still be able to legally do business in some regions.
 We have already made the change digitally (we are SPELL on our website and all socials), are currently in the final stages of rolling out the rebrand for our store signage which will happen in early 2021 and for our packaging/swing/garment tags which will roll out mid-2021 (as part of our sustainability values, we are aiming to minimise the need to destroy existing tags)